thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 'rpartition', 'rsplit', 'rstrip', 'split', 'splitlines', 'startswith', 'strip', 'swapcase', 'title', 'translate', 'upper', 'zfill']
 ```

-Try getting the list of methods for the list data type.
+Find out the methods related to the List data type.

 ## Methods of the List datatype.

 ### append
 The `append` function takes **one** argument and adds it to the end of the list.
-If we append a list to an existing list, the entire list will be added as a new element in the original list.

-> Note:
-If you want to merge two lists, then use `extend`

 ```python
 >>> a = []